Constructors, this, Methods and Bind

 It works!
 Try clicking the button, and you'll see that each click increases Ron's balance.
 You can also open the JS console and check his balance yourself.
 Here's what I saw after clicking the button twice:

-new function that has the given value as the value of this
+new function that has the given value as the value of this.
+Here's an

 example: